ArbiNazari/ZoltarBall/README.md

-# ZoltarBall Beta 1.0 - The Future of Football Prediction
+# ZoltarBall  - The Future of Football Prediction - Beta 1.0

 In 2020, the NFL with a combination of 32 teams generated a revenue of $12.2 bullion U.S. dollars.